Zeriuno/MIMOire/intro.md

 All the studies mentioned above focused on what is ‘left’ in the system after damage – or called ‘remaining’ part of the system; in particular, they measured the resilience of the system through the resource redundancy or structure redundancy.\newline
 They have not considered an important nature of resilience engineering – namely the recovery of the system.
 This absence is in fact related to the definition of resilience; in most of the existing definitions of resilience, the resilience concept is taken similar to either robustness or reliability.
 The present article takes the definition of resilience from Zhang (2007) which puts emphasis on partial damage of the system and recovery of the function of the system, making resilience distinct from both reliability and robustness.

 > We use the maximum recovery ability to measure the resilience of an enterprise information system.
 We consider a scenario that an enterprise information system is partially damaged.
 There are m functions in the system and n categories of resources to recover the functions.
-The number of resources j (j 1⁄4 1, 2, . . . , n) needed for the recovery of function i (i 1⁄4 1, 2, . . . , m) is denoted by r ij .
+The number of resources j (j 1⁄4 1, 2, . . . , n) needed for the recovery of function i (i 1⁄4 1, 2, . . . , m) is denoted by r ij.
 The amount of resources for each category is limited.
 The process time needed for the recovery of function i is p i .
 We assume that functions are not recovered at the same time.
 This assumption implies that the recovery may take a particular order among a set of recovery tasks.
 For function i, there is a completion time, denoted by c i .
 It is noted that the completion time c i is different from the process time p i in that the completion is the sum of the starting time for function i and its process time.

 [Wang, 2010]

 mesuration également métrique dans Smith, 2011

 Nécessité cependant de pondérer ces données quantitatives en fonction des buts du système d'information et de son contexte.
 Les rôles pourraient ne pas être les mêmes.
+Parenté entre la résilience et la gestion de risque, du coup nécessité d'apprécier le risque de manière subjective

 > Rôle 1 : L’information joue un rôle de soutien aux processus de production.\newline Rôle 2 : L’information est une matière première et un output des processus d’affaires.\newline